8.7 Children Living Away from Home (Private Fostering)

 Placement in temporary accommodation, often a distance from previous support networks or involving frequent moves, can lead to individuals and families falling through the net.

 It is important that effective systems are in place to ensure that children from homeless families receive services from health and education, social care and welfare support services as well as any other specific services, because with frequent moves they may become disengaged from services.
 For example a child who is not registered with a school or a GP will miss out on basic services such as health screening, eye tests, immunisations and learning to read and write.
 Where a child who needs specific treatment misses appointments due to moves the problem may become an issue of Significant Harm.
+Children’s services and housing services should work together to plan and provide services that are centred on young people and their families, and prevent young people from being passed back and forth between services.
+For more information see Provision of accommodation for 16 and 17 year olds who may be homeless and/or require accommodation.

 Temporary accommodation, for example bed and breakfast accommodation or women's refuges, may be a location which is not secure and safe and where other adults are also resident who may pose a risk to the child.